chrisburnell/chrisburnell.com/_posts/articles/2018-10-15-variables-for-both.md

 {% endhighlight %}
 {% include content/code_toggle_bottom.liquid %}

-You might have noticed that there are a number of parameters you can pass to the function and mixin: the property, a value, negation of the passed value (optional), whether or not to mark the declaration as `!important` (optional), and whether or not to provide the fallback value (optional).
+You might have noticed that there are a number of parameters you can pass to the function and mixin: the property, a value, and whether or not to provide the fallback value (optional).

 {% include_cached content/heading.liquid title='Putting it to use' %}